ekoepplin/dwh-on-a-lake/README.md

 Get up and running in minutes.
 See `GETTING_STARTED.md` for:
 - Quick installation steps
-- Dev/prod setup (DuckDB for local, BigQuery for production)
+- Dev/prod setup with DuckDB
 - Running the full pipeline: ingestion → transformation → governance → dashboards
 - Example configurations and snippets